Sale !!! Save 15% off supplements. Shop Now

 Causes of Leaky Gut

-Leaky gut happens when the lining of the small intestine becomes inflamed or permeable.
-There are various causes of leaky gut, including stress, diet, lifestyle choices, and environment.
+A leaky gut occurs when the small intestine’s lining becomes inflamed or permeable.
+Various causes of leaky gut include stress, diet, lifestyle choices, and environment.

 • Food Allergies and Food Sensitivities

 The link between food allergies and gut health is circular.
-Leaky gut can be caused by food sensitivities and food sensitivities can be caused by leaky gut.
-When we eat foods that we are sensitive to, the body’s immune response is triggered leading to an inflammatory response.
-If we continue eating the same foods, the gut lining becomes chronically inflamed leading to leaky gut.
+Food sensitivities can cause leaky guts.
+When we eat foods that we are sensitive to, our immune system is triggered, leading to an inflammatory response.
+If we continue eating the same foods, the gut lining becomes chronically inflamed, leading to leaky guts.

 • Immune Reaction